 Exit Interviews that Enlighten

 Your favorite employee is leaving (or maybe it’s your least favorite employee) and you’ve heard enough about exit interviews to know you should conduct one, but you can’t help thinking, “What’s the point?”
-After all, good employees on their way out don’t want to burn bridges and not-so-good employees have a warped view of what really happened, right?
+After all, good employees on their way out don’t want to burn bridges and not-so-good employees have a warped view of what really happened, right.
+Well, maybe.
+But when you skip an exit interview, you miss an opportunity to find out critical information that could help you find out what employees want.
+And, with turnover as a major staffing challenge facing businesses right now, you need all the help you can get.

 - The “write” approach.
 Right now – before anyone else moves on – write your exit interview by making a list of what you’d like to know.
 If you wait to develop the interview, you’ll tailor the questions to fit your perception of the person leaving and you may miss out on important insights.